-(13) Telecommunication towers, buildings, and antenna; and
+(6) Telecommunication towers, buildings, and antenna; and

-(14) Any exterior construction that adds to or alters the height of an existing structure.
+(7) Any work requiring erosion control by state and local codes not already required to get a permit elsewhere;

+(10) Any construction or site modifications that are not designed to be occupied or attached to a structure that is designed to be occupied; and

+(11) Any other work deemed to require by the Zoning Administrator or Building Commissioner.

 Section 10.08 Temporary Use Permit

+All allowable temporary uses of land and/or a temporary structure of 200 square feet or more must obtain a temporary use permit.
+A temporary use permit expires after a period of 90 days.
 For all permitted temporary uses, the following information shall be required to be submitted with any request for a temporary use permit.

 Article IV. – shall be amended as follows: